-With respect to capital projects, Fortis plans its growth over the next five years to be mostly organic with capital expenditures (capex) for the 2023–27 period forecast to be approximately $22.3 billion.
-More than 99% of capex will be spent on regulated operations.
-This will further strengthen Fortis’ business risk profile as its regulated operations will become larger and more diversified.
-The required funds will mainly be financed with subsidiaries’ internally generated cash flow (net of dividends to Fortis) and debt issued at the subsidiaries.
-DBRS Morningstar believes that the funding plan should not have a material impact on Fortis’ consolidated and nonconsolidated metrics in the near to medium term.
+With respect to capital projects, Fortis plans its growth over the next five years to be mostly organic.
+Capital spending of $3.6 billion in 2021 was consistent with Fortis’ plan for the year and was reasonably financed at its regulated utilities.
+Capex for the 2022–26 period increased modestly to $20 billion from $19.6 billion for the 2021–25 period.
+Approximately 99% of capex will be spent on regulated operations.
+As a result, Fortis’ regulated rate base, approximately $31.1 billion at midyear 2021, is expected to grow to approximately $41.6 billion in 2026.
+This will further strengthen Fortis’ business risk profile as its operations will become larger and more diversified.
+Fortis plans to fund most of its capex program at its regulated utility level.
+The required funds will mainly be financed with subsidiaries’ internally generated cash flow (net of dividends to Fortis), debt issued at the subsidiaries, and a corporate dividend reinvestment program (which is common equity).
+DBRS Morningstar considers the financing plan to be reasonable and believes that the plan should not have a material impact on Fortis’ credit metrics (both nonconsolidated and modified-consolidated) in the near to medium term.

 All figures are in Canadian dollars unless otherwise noted.